iamhitarth/hitarthsharma.com/src/posts/2019-02-09--pain-vs-pleasure/index.md

 **While we might work hard to gain pleasure, we will work _even_ harder to avoid pain.**

-So you might go have an ice cream from time to time, but you will definitely turn up to a job that you hate, every morning because, the pain of being out of a job is much greater than the pleasure of eating something sweet.
+This is why we consistently turn up to a job we might not enjoy but struggle to make time to work on that startup or book or blog.
+Because, the pain of being deprived of everything job affords us is much greater than the pleasure of a successful startup/book/blog of our own.

 ## Control Your Pain & Pleasure